Review articles on this site earn small revenue from purchasing products through affiliate links.

 [Where are you using to run?] 】I was able to recognize the differences between short, long and walking with Zero Drop Altra's "TIMP 5" and "ALTRAFWD EXPERIENCE."

-I tried out Altra's "TIMP 5" (photo: left) and "ALTRAFWD EXPERIENCE" (photo: right).
-You can run in a natural way without squeezing your legs.
+This time I tried out Altra's "TIMP 5" (photo: left) and "ALTRAFWD EXPERIENCE" (photo: right).
+They don't constrict your feet, so you can run in a natural position

-Altra shoes with no heels, wide toes and flexible sole
+Altra shoes with no heel, wide toe box, and flexible sole

-Golden Harper, co-founder of Altra Running, questioned this obvious and cut off the heels of commercial running shoes to create a zero-drop shoe with no difference in height between the toes and heels, and used them.
-The result was, "For the first time in my life, Golden put on running shoes and felt that he was not disturbed by running."
-This is the origin of the Altra brand, which aims to continue to drive naturally today.
+Altra Running co-founder Golden Harper questioned this assumption and cut off the heel of a commercially available running shoe to create a zero-drop shoe with no difference in height between the toe and heel.
+As a result, Golden says, "For the first time in his life, he felt like he was not being hindered while running in running shoes."
+This was the origin of the Altra brand, which still aims for a natural running experience

-Another major feature of Altra shoes is the design of the loose toe area that does not constrict the five fingers.
-The five toes of the feet are each spread out firmly, and Barefoot Altra is designed to keep your feet in a natural state.
-As a result, the foot arch structure is designed to function well and provide shock absorption, rebound and stability.
+Another major feature of Altra shoes is the roomy toe design that doesn't constrict the five toes.
+Each of the five toes is designed to spread out properly, and barefoot Altra shoes are designed to maintain the natural position of the foot.
+As a result, the arch structure of the foot is designed to function properly, providing shock absorption, rebound, and stability

-Furthermore, despite its zero drop, the sole has a firm cushioning performance, and is extremely flexible and flexible to match the movement of your foot.
+Furthermore, despite being a zero drop shoe, the sole provides solid cushioning and is extremely flexible, flexing flexibly to match the movement of the foot

-I had the opportunity to try out Altra shoes that sound like such good things, so I actually tried out the ALTRAFWD EXPERIENCE, which is a way to make the transition from shoes to zero-drop shoes, and the TIMP 5, which is perfect for trail running and hiking, with a complete zero-drop feel.
+I had the opportunity to try out Altra shoes, which sound like they have so many great features, so I tried out the ALTRAFWD EXPERIENCE, which is said to make the transition from regular shoes to zero-drop shoes smooth, and the TIMP 5, which is a complete zero-drop shoe that is ideal for trail running as well as hiking

-One thing to note is that some people feel uncomfortable when transitioning from previous shoes to Altra shoes, such as those using heel strike running, which is common among Japanese runners, when running.
-In this case, it is said that you will need to gradually get used to it.
+One thing to note is that some Japanese runners who run with a heel strike, which involves landing on the ground with their heels, may feel uncomfortable when switching from their old shoes to Altra shoes.
+In this case, it is said that they need to gradually get used to them

 Recommended points

-• You can be aware of how you run and how you walk
+• Be aware of how you run and walk

-• The impression of the sole changes depending on the strength of the driving
+• The impression of the sole changes depending on the intensity of running

 Points that interest me